 What is a Square Filter Holder?

-In a nutshell, a Square Filter Holder is a product that is designed to be attached to the front of a lens by the way of an adapter ring to mount a Square Filter (although the only real square filters are the ND Filters).
+In a nutshell, a Square Filter Holder is a product that is designed to be attached to the front of a lens by the way of an adapter ring to mount a Square Filter (although technically speaking the only real square filters are the ND Filters).
 Filter Holders can usually hold at least two square filters and a C-PL filter at the same time.
 Due to their design, they rarely cause vignetting in an image even when three filters are combined.
 A standard 100mm Square Filter Holder that holds 100x100mm and 100x150mm filters will be suitable for most lenses, however, some ultra-wide-angle lenses will require a customised Square Filter Holder to accommodate the extreme angle of view and will require larger filters.
 Most Square Filter Holders will also allow you to insert a C-PL (Circular Polarizer) Filter and rotate independently from the Square Filters.
 For smaller mirrorless systems you may also want to consider a 75mm Square Filter Holder that can accommodate the same amount of filters but the filters are smaller and cheaper.

 Quite frankly, a Filter Holder is really nothing more than an accessory that allows you to stack filters on the front of a lens.
 As long as it is well-made and is easy to attach to the lens, all Filter Holders, no matter what brand, are created equal.
 Some may have a few bells and whistles such as a way to lock the filters in place or maybe a different method of inserting the filter, or even a built-in gasket.
 Regardless, the most important factor is to make sure you place good quality filters in the holder.